Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 - Be accessible within existing workflows, in this case PowerPoint.
 - Live update the results of the poll when a vote is received.
 - The votes should be shown in a graphical format.
 - The vote should be easily accessible to students.
+Through a web browser no need to install any additional software.

 The solution should have:

-- The ability to export vote data to excel. // The data is portable, accessible
+- The ability to export data from the poll to an accessible format.

 The solution could have:

--
+- Tell me what option I selected on my device.
+- The ability to have a leaderboard of the top 5 students who have answered the most questions.

 The solution won't have:

 - A login system
 - Any form of authentication

-// Integration with existing workflow
-// Classroom context, No logins needed
-// What are you using
-// Avoid Lengthy login processes

-Reference educational theory about involving them

 ### Outside of the scope of the project